The greatest mascot in sports is a twerking elephant in Brooklyn

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-With the New York Liberty on the brink of winning their first-ever championship title, all eyes should be on the likes of power forward Breanna Stewart or Sabrina Ionescu.
+The New York Liberty has scored their first-ever WNBA championship title, but all eyes weren’t on the likes of power forward Breanna Stewart or Sabrina Ionescu.
 Instead, packed-out crowds at the Barclays Center in Brooklyn have been captivated all season by a five-foot-10 anthropomorphic elephant in the stands.

 Meet Ellie the Elephant, the New York Liberty’s official mascot.
 She’s often seen strutting the arena, swinging her one single braid, and asking a security guard to hold her Telfar purse.
 She then death drops onto the court and proceeds to do the worm, before deciding to twerk on whichever lucky spectator is sitting courtside.
 If a referee should dare to give her team a penalty, Ellie will take off her large gold hoop earrings and swing her fists – sometimes going after the ref herself.

-The 2024 WNBA finals are finally down to two teams: the New York Liberty and the Minnesota Lynx.
-On Friday night, the Liberty lost game four to the Lynx at the Target Center in Minnesota, ensuring a game five on Sunday in Brooklyn.
-Liberty have made the WNBA finals a whopping five times, but the team have never scored a championship title.
+On Sunday night, the New York Liberty were victorious in the 2024 WNBA finals, beating the Minnesota Lynx 67-62 in game five.
+Prior to this year, the Liberty had made the WNBA finals a whopping five times, but the team never scored a championship title.

-In fact, this moment marks a fever pitch for both the Liberty and the WNBA as a whole.
-This season was the most viewed WNBA season ever, with a 170 per cent increase in viewership compared to the 2023 season.
+In fact, this moment marked a fever pitch for both the Liberty and the WNBA as a whole.
+This season was the most viewed WNBA season ever, with a 170 percent increase in viewership compared to the 2023 season.
 Players such as Caitlin Clark and Angel Reese have dramatically increased the sport’s popularity.

 Ellie was a crucial part of the team’s re-brand when Joe and Clara Wu Tsai, co-owners of the NBA’s Brooklyn Nets, acquired the Liberty in 2019.
 The original Liberty mascot was a golden retriever named Maddie, after Madison Square Garden, before the team was moved to the Barclays Center.